zenaan/quick-fixes-ftfw/zfs/zfs.md

 	#
 	# If both drives are through USB, and if you have a normally large amount of data in your
 	# zpool, it can take a long time to sync the two drives (for zfs to do it's automatic
-	# "resilver"), so get status updates as follows:
+	# "resilver" drive sync), so get status updates as follows:
 	zpool status $BAK_POOL

 	# Add an interval to automatically print a status update every 60 seconds: